Dredubb31/AndreWilliamsMainRepository/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the firstplaybook.yaml file to installelk.yaml.
-- Update the _____ file to include...
+- Update the installelk.yaml file to include
+---
+- name: Configure Elk VM with Docker
+  hosts: elk
+  remote_user: azadmin
+  become: true
+  tasks:
+    # Use apt module
+    - name: Install docker.io
+      apt:
+        update_cache: yes
+        name: docker.io
+        state: present

+      # Use apt module
+    - name: Install pip3
+      apt:
+        force_apt_get: yes
+        name: python3-pip
+        state: present

+      # Use pip module
+    - name: Install Docker python module
+      pip:
+        name: docker
+        state: present

+      # Use sysctl module
+    - name: Use more memory
+      sysctl:
+        name: vm.max_map_count
+        value: "262144"
+        state: present
+        reload: yes

+      # Use docker_container module
+    - name: download and launch a docker elk container
+      docker_container:
+        name: elk
+        image: sebp/elk:761
+        state: started
+        restart_policy: always
+        published_ports:
+          - 5601:5601
+          - 9200:9200
+          - 5044:5044

+      # Use systemd module
+    - name: Enable service docker on boot
+      systemd:
+        name: docker
+        enabled: yes
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to ssh elkadmin@<vmipaddress>  and sudo docker ps to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- _Which file is the playbook? [firstplaybook.yaml] Where do you copy it? nano firstplaybook.yaml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
+- _Which file do you update to make Ansible run the playbook on a specific machine? cd /etc/ansible/hosts.
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- _Which URL do you navigate to in order to check that the ELK server is running? http://40.121.38.94:5601/app/kibana#/home

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._